pombreda/graphkit/README.md

 program called a **grapher**.
 A grapher takes a set of files or directories containing source code as input, performs various kinds of source analysis on the code (such as type checking, type inference, etc.), and outputs a data dump describing the code.
-The data format is described below.
+The data format is described tentatively at [jsg](https://github.com/sourcegraph/jsg#schema).

 ## Language support status